Rachel May

 Rachel May is an American academic, university administrator, and politician.
-She is a member of the New York State Senate, representing the 53rd district since 2019.
+She is a member of the New York State Senate, representing the 48th district since 2023, and the 53rd district from 2019–2022.
 The district comprises Syracuse, New York and surrounding communities.
 A Democrat, May defeated incumbent David Valesky in a 2018 primary election and was first elected to the State Senate in November 2018.

 Background

 May graduated with an A.B. in Slavic languages and literature from Princeton University in 1978 after completing a 99-page long senior thesis titled "Leisure Time and Its Functions in the Upbringing of New Soviet Men."
 She was awarded a Marshall Scholarship and graduated from the University of Oxford with a Master of Arts in 1981 before graduating from Stanford University with a Doctor of Philosophy in Slavic languages and Slavic literature in 1990.
 She taught at Stony Brook University in Stony Brook, New York and Macalaster College in St. Paul, Minnesota as a tenured professor of Russian language and literature.
 In 2001, she and her husband moved to Syracuse, New York, when her husband became a professor of philosophy at Le Moyne College.

 After May and her family settled in Syracuse, New York, she graduated from the State University of New York College of Environmental Science and Forestry with a master's degree in environmental communications.
 She worked as an administrator at Syracuse University for fifteen years, first as the Director of the Office of Environment and Society and later as the Coordinator of Sustainability Education until her election to the New York State Senate.

 Prior to her election to the Senate, May served on the Onondaga County Board of Zoning Appeals and the Democratic County Committee.
 She is married with a daughter.